 #5.
 Update your permalink settings and add the Redirection Plugin.

 #6.
 Find your keywords and get to know a keyword research tool.
 Then write your first blog posts.

 #7.
 Add an image and speed optimizing tools like WP Smush and a Caching plugin.

 FREE Start a Blog Challenge

 Need help starting your blog?
 Want me to take your click-by-click through this beginner’s guide to blogging?
-Sign up for the FREE 7-Day Start a Blog Challenge, with daily video lessons, tech training, and printable workbook.
+Sign up for the FREE 7-Day Start a Blog Challenge, with daily video lessons, tech training, and a printable workbook.

 There you have it!
 This was your epic beginner’s guide to start a blog.